How to Answer 'Why Consulting?': Firm-Specific Answers for McKinsey, BCG, and Bain (2026)

 Why Bain: Tone and Team Culture Emphasis

-Bain's culture is the most distinctive of the three MBB firms — and the "why Bain" answer is the one where tone matters most.
-Bain interviewers are evaluating cultural fit alongside analytical fit, and a cover letter or verbal answer that sounds overly corporate, stiff, or formulaic is a yellow flag regardless of the content.
+Bain's culture is the most distinctive of the three MBB firms, and the "why Bain" answer is where tone matters most.
+Overly corporate, stiff, or formulaic delivery is a yellow flag regardless of content.

 What resonates at Bain: